-January marks a key moment in the travel calendar when intent surges.
+January is only the start of a much larger opportunity.Q1 peak is one of the few peak moments in the year that spans several months.
 Data consistently shows global flight searches increase by +31% month-on-month, and flight redirects rise by +32%, making it one of the most significant booking spikes of the year.
 However, this peak doesn’t begin and end in January.
 Travel demand remains high throughout Q1:

 - Monthly global users stay elevated: +18% in January, +5% in February, +12% in March (vs December).